smeznar/HVAE/README.md

 An overview of the approach (shown on the symbolic regression example) can be seen below.
 ![algorithm overview](https://github.com/smeznar/HVAE/blob/master/images/overview.png)

+## Quickstart instructions
+1. Install HVAE/EDHiE
+2. Set up your config file (use _configs/test_config.json_ as a template)
+3. Create a set of expressions with the _expression_set_generation.py_ script and a custom grammar suitable for your problem
+4. Train a HVAE model with the _train.py_ script
+5. Run the _symbolic_regression.py_ script

 ## Installing HVAE/EDHiE
 To install and test HVAE, do the following:
 1. Install rust (instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install))
 2. Create a new (conda) environment
 3. Install dependencies with the command: `pip install -r requirements.txt`
 4. (Optional - expression set generation) `pip install git+https://github.com/brencej/ProGED`

 ## Using HVAE and EDHiE
 This repository implements both HVAE and EDHiE (HVAE + evolutionary algorithm).
 HVAE is an autoencoder that needs to be trained before we are able to use it as either a generator or for equation discovery/symbolic regression.